 To see the list of hotkeys at anytime.
 Just click on the light bulb icon on the right side of the screen to see them all.

 Let's go over what each hotkey can do for you.
 Once you understand how to use them, you'll absolutely love them.

 No big explanation here.
 TAB once to play, TAB again to pause.

 SHIFT + TAB

 This rewinds the playback.
-How far back depend on what you set in in the playback settings.
+How far back depends on what you set in the playback settings.